No products in the cart.

 Propagating Easter Cactus

-As with other plants, you can propagate your Easter cacti through seeds and leaf cuttings.
+Like other plants, you can propagate your Easter cacti through seeds and individual leaf cuttings.
 Still, harvesting the seeds is challenging as you need to pollinate your plant.
 The popular method is with the cuttings and done two months after it blooms.

 Give one of the leaves a twist at the terminal leaf sections without breaking the base.

 Next, stick the bottom section of the leaf into a small cup or a pot with potting mix with half of the leaf in the dirt.

 Give the cuttings a misting and place a plastic bag over them to retain moisture.